kunhuatu/anomaly_detection/README.md

 `batch_log` : file of historical event logs

-`stream_log` : file of stream-in logs
+`stream_log` : file of stream-in event logs

 `flagged_purchases` : file to output flagged purchases (Flagged purchases would be write-in as a newline, and would not overwrite the original content.)

 `-v` and `-vv` : increase verbosity

 #### option 2:
-Directlt execute `run.sh` in command-line (with structured folder and filename):
+Directlt execute `run.sh` in command-line (with structured default folder and filename):

     anomaly_detection~$ ./run.sh

 ## Approach summary

+The task has been divided into three different levels: processing level, detector level, user level.
+Processing level (process_log.py) :